The Pro Client is one of the ways of accessing Elvis 6 through a Web browser.

 Accessing the Pro client

 You access the Pro client through a Web link by using a supported Web browser.
-Enter the link that is provided by your system administrator and log in using your credentials.
+Enter the link that is provided by your system administrator and when prompted, log in using your credentials.

 The link will look as follows: